Albert F. 'Sonny' Gardner Jr. -- Orangeburg

 You have free articles remaining.

+Mr. Gardner passed Monday, March 16, at Edisto Post Acute Care after an extended illness.

-Friends may call at the residence of his daughter, Elving and Valerie Cobbs, 2282 Gramlling Road, Orangeburg, and at the funeral home.
+Friends may call at the residence of his daughter, Elvin and Valerie Cobbs, 2282 Gramling Road, Orangeburg, and the funeral home.

 Online condolences may be made at www.aljenkinsfuneralhome.com.